 The United States experiences stark disparities in access to efficacious mental health treatments.
 Such disparities have been observed by race, ethnicity, sexual orientation, insurance status, income, and rurality.
 Not only are disparities widely prevalent, they have been persistent.
-Recently, the FDA approved SpravatoTM (esketamine) nasal spray, a derivative of ketamine, for serious treatment-resistant depression.
+Recently, the FDA approved Spravato (esketamine) nasal spray, a derivative of ketamine, for serious treatment-resistant depression.
 This is the first new drug for major depression to come to the U.S. market in decades.
 Assuming psilocybin and MDMA will soon join ketamine as mainstream evidence-based mental health treatments, how can we avoid replicating and exacerbating existing inequalities in mental health access?
 Are we prepared to revolutionize mental health without leaving anybody behind?
 I argue that the only way we can do so is through deliberate and strategic commitment to equity.
 This commitment begins in conversation and ends in action.
 Playing by the rules of the "medical model" has resulted in this historic opportunity to level the playing field, but the medical model often fails patients and could undermine the transformational potential of these new treatments if left unchallenged.
 How can we push for policies, procedures, and practices around these treatments that are inclusive to culture and consider individuals holistically?
 What are the key decision points that could make or break equity?
 For example, are minority patients being included in clinical trials, even if they present with higher degrees of social and medical complexity?
 Are we considering cost-barriers inherent to how we operationalize "set and setting" and in the standards we require of attending practitioners?
-Are we engaging and educating Medicaid policymakers, America's health insurance for the poor?
+Are we engaging and educating Medicaid policy-makers, America's health insurance for the poor?
 Would it be possible to administer treatments in dyads or group settings?
 How can we consider issues of equity in our marketing and outreach?
 My goal for this session is to inform your commitment to equity through a discussion of the U.S. health policy environment and to identify applicable lessons from prior efforts to reduce disparities.

-Light & Shadow: Opportunities and Perils in the Clinical Practice of Psychedelic Medicine Will Siu.
-M.D., DPhil Psychotherapy was the mainstay of psychiatric study and treatment since Freud, though it eventually gave way to psychopharmacology.
-Prozac was approved in 1988, and between then and 2002, prescriptions nationally rose from ~2.5 million to ~33 million.
-And by 2008, Prozac had become the 3rd most-common medication prescribed in the United States.
-Despite psychopharmacology's ascent since that time, and of neurochemistry's parallel rise in the study of mental health, rates of psychiatric illness and suicide have only risen.
-In 2017 and 2018, the US Food and Drug Administration (FDA) designated MDMA-assisted psychotherapy and psilocybin therapy, respectively, as "Breakthrough Therapies."
-The only times these designations have been provided for primary psychiatric diagnoses.
-The FDA's acknowledgment of these novel approaches reflected the unparalleled treatment success rates of these novel approaches in clinical research, spearheaded by MAPS beginning in 1986 and later by the Heffter Research Institute.
-Psychedelics are now shifting the psychiatric profession's treatment and psychopathology paradigms at the same time that Eastern philosophies, spirituality, and mind-body approaches are becoming increasingly popular in Western culture and scientific investigation.
-Through the lens of a practicing physician-scientist, I will address the practical ways that psychedelics are impacting treatment approaches and delivery of care for mental illness.
-I will also address opportunities and perils on the horizon for these exciting areas, depending on how psychedelic science is embraced and implemented in medicine and in Psychedelics in Mainstream Medicine: How do we get there?
-Jack E. Henningfield, Ph.D.
+Psychedelics: Therapeutic Mechanisms Robin L. Carhart-Harris, Ph.D.